Athletics BeginBeing over 200 years old, Athletics at UNB goes back to the late 1880s with Football (what is Rugby today) and Track & Field.

 From Students to SchoolPrior to Pete Kelly being hired, Athletics was funded and managed by students via the Student Union.
 There was an Athletic Council as part of the Student Union and teams had to submit budgets for financial support.
 There are numerous Brunswickan and Daily Gleaner stories in the 1900s to the 1940s of special funding requests for train tickets for teams to participate in out-of-town playoff games.

-With Pete arriving in 1948, the school started to take an interest in managing athletics and eventually took over the entire athletic endeavour and created a formal Athletic Department, with its own budget, under the faculty of Physical Education.
+With Pete arriving in 1948, the school started to take an interest in managing athletics and eventually took over the entire athletic endeavour and created a formal Athletic Department, with its own budget, under the faculty of Physical Education (now called Kinesiology).
 Despite this change in the management of athletics, there was no new 'name' for the program and each team continued to market the unique name given to it by The Brunswickan in 1958.

 Red Shirts For AllHaving unique names for each team created some challanges on the national scene.
 It wasn't something Canadian Press (CP) was aware of, so when UNB's Men's Soccer team won the school's first CIAU National Team Title in 1980, the CP registered their name as the school's moniker in their datbase - Red Shirts.
 For years to come, whenever a UNB team made a trip to a national event, it wasn't uncommon to see stories, in other city's papers, about the Red Shirts playing hockey (Red Devils), basketball (Red Raiders or Red Bloomers) or field hockey (Red Sticks).
 This would become one of the motivations for a 'common' name later on.